JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 ### Database
 The database we used was a simple PostgreSQL instance running under Docker.
 To configure the database users and permissions we heavily referenced the database roles from the FAUST [ctf-gameserver-ansible](https://github.com/fausecteam/ctf-gameserver-ansible) repository.

-Every 5 minutes we took a backup of the database, in case we needed to recover after a critical failure.
+Every 5 minutes we took a backup of the database, in case we needed to recover from a critical failure.
 ### Caching
 The Django application was configured to use memcached as its caching backend.
 The backend we initially chose was `PyLibMCCache`, but we started seeing a large number of 500 errors even with a tiny amount of traffic.
 We ran a load test and compared it with the `PyMemcacheCache` backend.